 Following a painful injury to your foot, you’ll probably be assessed at the emergency room and receive immediate care and pain relief.
 However, the foot and ankle are complex structures and evaluation by a specialist foot and ankle surgeon ensures you receive an accurate diagnosis and the highest quality treatment for your injury.

-When you visit San Juan Foot and Ankle Center, Drs.
-Cook and Nay examine your foot and ask you how the injury occurred.
-They’ll also order X-rays or use other diagnostic imaging techniques to see the extent of the damage in detail.
+When you visit San Juan Foot and Ankle Center, Dr. Cook examines your foot and ask you how the injury occurred.
+He’ll also order X-rays or use other diagnostic imaging techniques to see the extent of the damage in detail.

 In the early stages, foot and ankle specialists recommend following the RICE procedure: